Zac Farro: Paramore (2004–2010, 2017–present)

 Farro, at age 14, was a founding member of Paramore, created in Franklin, Tennessee in 2004.
 The lineup included Hayley Williams (lead vocals/keyboards), Farro (drums), his older brother Josh Farro (lead guitar and backing vocals), and Jeremy Davis (bass guitar).
-Jeremy Davis admitted he was initially unsure if the band could be taken seriously because of Zac's young age until he saw him play.
+Davis admitted he was initially unsure if the band could be taken seriously because of Zac's young age until he saw him play.
 The band released three studio albums, All We Know Is Falling, Riot! and Brand New Eyes, as well as two live albums and one EP.
 Brand New Eyes, their third album, was released on September 29, 2009.
 In June 2009, the band welcomed Taylor York (rhythm guitar), a long time friend of the Farros' and who previously played with them as a touring member.
 On December 18, 2010, the band's website announced the Farros' amicable departure.
 On December 21, 2010, Josh Farro released an official exit statement for himself and his brother, refuting the band's previous story.

 On June 8, 2016, Paramore posted a short video of themselves, with Farro, in a studio to their social media.
 This was preceded by a number of images which all included both Farro and producer of the upcoming Paramore album Justin Meldal-Johnsen, leading fans and various media outlets to speculate the return of Farro.
 Farro later clarified that he was only recording drums for the album and that he had not rejoined the band as a full member.
 On August 12, in a podcast for Billboard, he commented that the most important thing to him was to reignite his friendship with the band and that being in the studio together "felt like [Farro and Paramore] haven't skipped a beat."
 Despite initially mentioning that he was only participating in the recording of their fifth album, it was confirmed on February 2, 2017, that Farro was back as the official drummer in the band.

 He has also performed the songs 'Scooby's in the Back', 'French Class', and 'All That Love Is' by his band HalfNoise at various Paramore gigs with Hayley doing back up vocals.